aosabook/500lines/modeller/chapter.md

 This simple callback system provides all of the functionality we need for this project.
 In a production 3d modeller, however, user interface objects are often created and destroyed dynamically.
 In the case where user interface objects are created and destroyed, we would need a more sophisticated event listening system, where objects can both register and un-register callbacks for events.
+With these callbacks, we ensure that the Interaction class does not need to know anything about the rest of the system.

 #### Operating System Callbacks
 In order to interpret user input as meaningful actions on the scene, we need to combine knowledge of the mouse, mouse buttons, and keyboard.
 Doing so requires storing the current mouse location, the currently pressed mouse button, and the current position and rotation of the camera.
 As you can see, interpreting user input into meaningful actions requires many lines of code, and is best encapsulated in a separate class or module, away from the main code path.
-The `Interaction` class exists for exactly this purpose: to hide uninteresting complexity from the rest of the codebase.
+The `Interaction` class exists for exactly this purpose: to hide unrelated complexity from the rest of the codebase.

 `````````````````````````````````````````` {.python}
     # class Interaction